micheleusuelli/micheleusuelli.github.io/_pages/articles/dsgeneral/genaivalidate.md

 To determine the effectiveness of a solution involving GenAI, the key aspects are not necessarily the same as those for more traditional AI.

-Let's start with a concrete example: imagine that you are a real estate app, providing potential buyers with recommendations.
-To grow your customer base, you would like to improve the experience with a new chatbot that provides valuable details such as energy class, potential upgrades, and suggested locations.
+Let's start with a concrete example: imagine that you want to grow the customer base of a real estate app providing potential buyers with recommendations.
+To be more effective towards your goal, you would like to improve the customer experience with a new chatbot that provides valuable details such as energy class, potential upgrades, and suggested locations.

 Your solution involves an OpenAI chatbot that includes a RAG (Retrieval Augmented Generation) component.
 Will it provide the users with the answers they are expecting?